 Computational neuroscience defines loosely 'computations' as the mantra associated with brain functioning.
 What these 'computations' signify and portray are often mysterious mechanisms that are yet to be elucidated with precision.
 The central dogma of computation is the assumption that computation is discovered in the physics.
 For example, computational properties are physical properties, that is, that computation is "intrinsic to physics".
 In reality computation is not discovered in the physics, but it is assigned to it.
 The laws of natural processes are merely contingently computational because the mathematical language we use to express them is biased towards being computational.
 Neural computations merely describe observer-relative intelligence and not observer-independent intelligence, i.e., biological intrinsic intelligence.

 The dogma of super intelligence: Just like artificial neural networks (deep or shallow) cannot simulate biophysical neural networks leading to human cognition, artificial intelligence (super or general) will not be able to mimic phenomenological consciousness.
 Indeed most if not all artificial neural networks are based on connectionism and work by changing their synaptic connections.
 At best they can mimic, for example, sequential learning.
 The decoding of memories is mediated by conscious introspection without learning or changes to synaptic connections.
-Alternative models based on Biophysical Neural Networks must be used to address fundamental problem relating to the interrelationship between consciousness and nonsynaptic models of memory.
+Alternative models based on Biophysical Neural Networks must be used to address interrelationship between consciousness and nonsynaptic plasticity mechanisms of memory.

 |MATHEMATICAL NEUROSCIENCE (2013) is the first book on the development of a nonlinear functional analysis to better understand the intricate fallacies of methodological reductionism in neuroscience.|

-Recently Professor Poznanski's research interests changed to quantum neurobiophysics.
-As an advocate of the Bohmian (David Bohm) interpretation of quantum mechanics and the understanding of brain science through a dichotomy of implicate order and explicate order, he is currently advancing the quantum foundations of biological intrinsic intelligence through application of Bohmian mechanics.
+Recently Professor Poznanski's is an advocate of the Bohmian (David Bohm) interpretation of quantum mechanics and the understanding of brain science through a dichotomy of implicate order and explicate order.
+He is currently advancing the quantum foundations of biological intrinsic intelligence through application of Bohmian mechanics.
 It is based on realists attempt at interpreting quantum mechanics by distinguishing the epistemological aspect from the ontological aspect of Heisenberg's uncertainty principle.
 Shannon information theory as a foundational basis of computational neuroscience corresponds to the explicate order.
-Intrinsic Gödelian information reflects upon the neurophenomenological aspect of consciousness corresponding to the implicate order.
-If consciousness is a rudimentary effect found in bats, birds, and other animals, dominated by cognition in humans that it [sic] is perceived to be consciousness then one begins to move beyond principles of Shannon information theory to explore how the result of unpredictable, non-local quantum interactions within billions of neurons depends on what Karl Popper defined as interactionism replaced with multi-aspect monism.
+Intrinsic Gödelian information reflects upon the neurophenomenological aspect corresponding to the implicate order.
+If qualia in bats, birds, and other animals, is dominated by cognition in humans that it [sic] is perceived to be consciousness then one begins to move beyond principles of Shannon information theory to explore how intrinsic information is harnessed in unpredictable, non-local quantum interactions within billions of neurons.
+Karl Popper defined as interactionism replaced with multi-aspect monism.
 Multi-aspect monism (MAM) is highly relevant for capturing the multitude of biological functions across vastly different scales in an integrative way.
-In this sense, cybernetics, computational neuroscience, information theory and information processing without intrinsic Gödel quantum information cannot explain the nature of subjectivity.
+In this sense, cybernetics, computational neuroscience, information theory and information processing are all remnants of the same fields that are unable to explain the nature of subjectivity.